afruni/afruni.github.io/README.md

 [🔝 Back to Quick Navigation](#quick-navigation)

 ## Grad School Projects
-### Computational - Applied Planning & Optimization
+### Computational: Applied Planning & Optimization
 Currently working on my final project where I'm writing a code that uses the planning algorithm A* to find better and terrain-aware paths for Martian rovers -- stay tuned!